Improv for Teenagers: A Lesson Plan

 2. Link improv to everyday activities.

 The danger in discussing popular improv shows on television is that students can feel incredibly daunted and under pressure to be funny and interesting during improv skits.
 You can diffuse this pressure by emphasizing that the people on television are professional comedians and improv does not necessarily have to be humorous.
-Make sure to point out that everybody improvises everyday as nothing in life is scripted, and we are very adept in dealing with unexpected situations.
+Make sure to point out that everybody improvises every day.
+Nothing in life is scripted, and we are very adept in dealing with unexpected situations.

 3. Cover the most basic ground rule of improv